Get more information about Utah State University by clicking links below:

 Admission Requirements & Details

 The information regarding admissions below may give an overview of the students Utah State University accepts.
 The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP or college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting into Utah State University.
+This information can be used to get a better feeling of your chances of getting into USU.

 Admission Requirements & Recommendations